How many verbs or adjectives for thinking do you know?

 Start with the words you know, but don't be afraid to guess if there are some you aren't sure about.
 Simply concentrating on the words and looking for familiar roots will help you learn and remember them.

 In your head or on a piece of paper, put these verbs for types of thinking into the most closely related category below.
 (One category will have a lot more than the others.)
 Answers below the Adjective Opposites Game.
 Bonus points: how many nouns made from these verbs can you name?

-Verbs: assess, categorize, choose, classify, comprehend, concentrate, conclude, decide, determine, differentiate, distinguish, evaluate, focus, grasp, identify, know, recall, recognize, remember, select, sort, understand.
+Verbs: assess, assume, categorize, choose, classify, comprehend, concentrate, conclude, decide, determine, differentiate, distinguish, evaluate, focus, grasp, identify, infer, know, recall, recognize, remember, select, sort, understand.